To Tao (HVS 4c, 450m), Tafraout, Morocco

 Me ready for a mellow cragging day at Palm tree gorge

-We had a super adventure on Waterfall walls when Chris and I climbed To Tao (450m HVS) and Jim and Ron climbed Under the Water (HVS).
-This involved an expedition the amazing Samazar Valley (in itself a real adventure on an unpaved track).
+We had a super adventure on Waterfall Walls the next day when Chris and I climbed To Tao (HVS 4c, 450m) and Jim and Ron climbed Under the Water (HVS).
+We were up super early as it involved a trek back to the Samazar.
 Both routes could be described as typical of Moroccan adventure climbing where the adventure and whole experience of the day is highly worthwhile and memorable whilst the climbing is actually a bit average – or at least only memorable for being a bit of a horror show.
 To Tao had two superb pitches on perfect rock with heaps of exposure, stepping out onto a fantastic arete.
 The preceding pitches were running-out mossy slabs for 30 meters with no gear whilst desperately trying to find some sort of belay.
 The walk-off also had its moments.
 Its amazing how thick with vegetation the landscape gets and losing the “path” can lead to a nightmare of bushwhacking for hours.

 Waterfall Walls